One Weekend Afternoon + Claude Design + Claude Code = Create a Blog with Your Own Style

 -

-Want to see several visual style variations?
-AI will generate multiple options for you to choose from.
+Want to see several visual style variants?
+AI will generate multiple options for you to choose from

 -